laravel/nova-docs/4.0/resources/relationships.md

 The inline relation creation process will respect any [authorization policies](./authorization.md) you have defined.

-### Adjust the inline creation modal's size
+### Inline Creation Modal Size

-You may adjust the size of the modal by using the `modalSize` method:
+You may adjust the size of the modal using the `modalSize` method:

 ```php
 // Can be "sm", "md", "lg", "xl", "2xl", "3xl", "4xl", "5xl", "6xl", "7xl".